Here are some of the most common questions we hear and the answers too.

 Yes, we get many requests for this and can often re-use the security equipment onsite as part of a system takeover.
 That minimizes costs for the customer.
 Older wired systems can also often be replaced by wireless technology, allowing the customer to eliminate a dedicated landline to the alarm system and potentially save costs (see our offer on the home page).

-Are their reasons other than theft, liabilities or break-ins/vandalism that a home/business should think about when considering an intrusion or camera system?
+Are there reasons other than theft, liabilities or break-ins/vandalism that a home/business should think about when considering an intrusion or camera system?

 That’s a great question.
 The short answer is yes.
 We get requests for camera installations to cover areas in manufacturing and warehouse facilities to ensure safety, check on production and monitor damage to equipment or product.
 In retail stores, owners/managers may want oversight to see if the store is opening or closing on time, or to monitor employee actions onsite.
 The bottom line is this: Electronic security protection is NOT just about theft.
 It’s about PROTECTING your business or home from different risks.
 H&S is here to help you assess those risks and design a system to meet your needs.